It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

 10. Food Acquisition

-I severely hate survival “experts” like Bear Grylls because they make it seem like you should be biting the heads off of live insects in order to get food.
+I hate survival “experts” like Bear Grylls because they make it seem like you should be biting the heads off of live insects to get food.

-There are a lot of ways to acquire food in the wilderness, and I don’t think that kids necessarily need to know them all (I’m being realistic here).
+There are many ways to acquire food in the wilderness, and I don’t think kids necessarily need to know them all (I’m being realistic here).
 But kids should at least know a few ways to get food.
 Here are some of the basic skills in this area to teach them:

 - Identifying wild edibles